NEH WORKSHOP DIRECTORY

 Participants who wish to receive academic credit (up to 3 credits) through Continuing Education at the University of Utah pay a $100 administrative fee.
 For additional information, contact Beth James at email@example.com or 801-581-8473.

-Teachers selected to participate as NEH Summer Scholars will receive a $1,200 stipend after the workshop concludes.
-Stipends are intended to help cover travel expenses to and from the project location, books, and ordinary living expenses.
+Teachers selected to participate as NEH Summer Scholars will receive a $1,200 stipend at the end of the workshop session.
+The stipend is intended to help cover travel, housing, meals, and basic academic expenses.
 Stipends are taxable.

 NEH Disclaimer: Any views, findings, conclusions, or recommendations expressed in